 - Autumn weather in Yellowstone is completely unpredictable.
 Be prepared for every kind of weather — rain, snow, hail, sun, wind, biting cold, etc. You’ll need a big selection of gear!

-- All roads in the park (with the exception of the road from Gardiner to Cooke City) close by the beginning of November.
+- All roads in the park (except for the road from Gardiner to Cooke City) close by the beginning of November.

 - Even though snow may fall during your Autumn trip, many backcountry trails are snow-free and still accessible in September and October.

 Well, there you have it!
 I know….it’s a lot of information about the seasons of Yellowstone.
 But now you’re ready to make a decision.

 Let’s complete Step One.
 Decide today what season is going to be best for your trip to Yellowstone and write it down!
 You’ll want to have the decision made before moving on to Step Two tomorrow.
 Talk to you then!